OC, CC & KAOA Handover: Your Rights and the RWA Playbook

 While RERA has streamlined timelines, here’s what typically happens:

-Buyer Leverage: If the handover exceeds promised deadline, RERA empowers buyers to seek:
+• Buyer Leverage: If the apartment handover timeline exceeds the promised deadline, RERA empowers buyers to seek:

 • Interest compensation